zmweske/charm-crypto/README.md

 The expected output is shown in the screenshot below:
 ![img.png](doc/images/test_make_screen_shot.png)

-### Ubuntu 20.04
+### Ubuntu 20.04 & 22.04
-If you are running Ubuntu 20.04, you can run these commands, which are tried by another student at different time, but it is not verified by me:
+If you are running Ubuntu 20.04 or 22.04, you can run these commands, which are tried by another student at different time, but it is not verified by me:

 ```
 sudo apt update